MaximAshin/MaximAshin.github.io/_posts/2022-10-16-modifying-router-firmware.md

 But wait!
 What would make our binary run at all?
-Well, bash scripts :)
+How would our bind shell run when the router boots?

-In many routers, there are a some scripts that run on startup, or on some particular occasion.
+In many routers, there are a some bash scripts that run on startup, or on some particular occasions.
 We can search for such scripts like so:

 ```